sukeswan/cse210A-asgtest/README.md

 To run this project:

 1. Clone the repo or download the source code.
 If cloning, please make sure to switch over to the branch called `version3`.
 That is the most up to date branch.
-That can be done by running the command `git checkout version`
+That can be done by running the command `git checkout version3`

 2. Run the test cases with the command `./test.sh`.
 This will run makefile which will download pyinstaller onto your computer, make an executable callled arith, and then run the test cases.